NewcastleComputingScience/csc8101-coursework/03-assignment-neo4j/README.md

 arguments:

 - Directed graph projection
-- Name the graph projection as `USERNAME-centrality` where USERNAME is your username (this is necessary to avoid naming conflicts between students).
+- Name the graph projection as `USERNAME-centrality` where USERNAME is your student number (this is necessary to avoid naming conflicts between students).
 - Damping factor: 0.75
 - Weighted by the `trips` property in `:CONNECTS` type of relationships.